|

 on a scouting expedition."

-Caranthir had been acting ruler of the colony for the month that
+Caranthir had been in charge of the colony for the month that

-Legolas had been away in Dol Amrothand supervising the border
+Legolas had been away in Dol Amroth; supervising the border patrols

 "What did you find?" asked Legolas, turning to the